ATpoint/NGS_Pipelines/README.md

 Bash-based pipelines for processing of ATAC/ChIP-seq, RNA-seq and scRNA-seq data.
 Not intended for public use, therefore use at your own risk, without any warranty.

+Soon to be replaced with proper Nextflow-based workflows and software via containers.

 ## Software Installation
 It is recommended to install software via the `miniconda` package manager into a separate environment.
 A Linux system and `miniconda3` is assumed, on Mac it should work as well.